 Can we implement an infrastructure that handles data and metadata coming from various sources in Service Oriented Architecture?
 Can this infrastructure unify and federate various existing online annotation tools for publications, which stores replicas of the same documents, and use their services?
 What is the efficient and flexible data model for such framework?

-The answer to this question is "yes" with some limitations.
+The answer to this question is "yes".
 We introduced an Event-based Infrastructure that can deal with various data and metadata coming from different sources.
 Our Event-based Infrastructure also supports Web Service technology to leverage interoperability among different clients.
 CHAPTER 3 overviewed the event-based architecture, and CHAPTER 5 explained the prototype implementation of the architecture.
 Event-based Infrastructure approach provides efficient and flexible data model for handling data and metadata coming from various sources.
 Furthermore, it builds the necessary layers to unify and federate the various annotation tools into the proposed research framework.
-Unification and federation of annotation tools require a common access interface to access the annotation tools and a common schema to handle the metadata coming from the annotation tools.
-A gateway structure also needs to be deployed into the system for each annotation tool that needs to be unified in the system.
-Furthermore, schema file need to be updated for each annotation tool that need to be federated by the proposed system.